nephelaiio/cookiecutter-ansible-role/README.md

 cookiecutter-ansible-role
 =========================

-A cookiecutter template for ansible role creation
+A cookiecutter template for ansible role generation

 Requirements
 ------------